gravitational/teleport/rfd/0173-terraform-machine-id.md

 ### Privacy

-The fact a user ran a `tctl terraform-local-helper` is disclosed via the bot resource.
+The fact a user ran a `tctl terraform env` is disclosed via the bot resource.
 Someone able to read roles, users or bots could infer when Terraform commands are executed.
 This information is already available to admins via the audit log.